TAG

 The Tabletop Games Framework (TAG) is a Java-based benchmark for developing modern board games for AI research.
 TAG provides a common skeleton for implementing tabletop games based on a common API for AI agents, a set of components and classes to easily add new games and an import module for defining data in JSON format.
 At present, this platform includes the implementation of several tabletop games that can also be used as an example for further developments.
 Additionally, TAG also incorporates logging functionality that allows the user to perform a detailed analysis of the game, in terms of action space, branching factor, hidden information, and other measures of interest for Game AI research.

-The code is all publicly available on GitHub (details on the Resources page), and we welcome collaborations!
+The code is all publicly available on GitHub (details on the Resources page).
+The framework is maintained by the Games AI Research Group at Queen Mary, University of London, and we welcome collaborations!

 To get started, browse the wiki, or check out this introductory PDF.